Skip to main content

-Grady and Franklin Colleges, and Athena Studios
+Franklin College, Grady College, and Athena Studios

-Students spend two years living in Athens, GA, completing core curriculum on the University of Georgia’s campus, home of the National Champion Bulldogs and the Peabody Awards.
+Students spend two years living in Athens, Georgia, completing core curriculum on the University of Georgia’s campus, home of the National Champion Bulldogs and the Peabody Awards.
 Home to UGA’s over 40,000 students, Athens is a lively college town with historic architecture and natural beauty, providing our students with a plethora of dynamic and cinematic filming locations.

-2022 Georgia film industry at a glance
+2024 Georgia film industry at a glance

-film projects in Georgia
+productions in Georgia

-billion dollar investment in Georgia film industry
+billion dollar investment in 2024 Georgia film industry

 Faculty

-Our outstanding faculty are award-winning artists dedicated to their craft and are prepared to empower the next generation of talent for successful careers.
+Our faculty are award-winning artists dedicated to their craft and are prepared to empower the next generation of talent for successful careers.

 Frequently Asked Questions